The causal effects of modified treatment policies under network interference: Methodology

 To construct semi-parametric efficient estimators of $\psi_n$, we build upon theoretical developments for estimating the causal effect of a stochastic intervention under interference.
 Assuming the SCM~\eqref{npsem2}, \cite{sofryginSemiParametricEstimationInference2017} showed that such a causal effect may be identified as

 where $\bar{p}^{\star}$ is the mixture of neighbors' conditional exposure distributions that results from replacing each $A_i$ with a random draw $A_i^{\star}$ from some user-specified distribution.
 As noted by other authors~\citep{young2014identification, diaz2018stochastic}, an MTP may be expressed as a variant of a stochastic intervention whose replacement density depends on $A^s$ and satisfies piecewise smooth invertibility.
-Consequently, an induced MTP is a stochastic intervention where \jrssb{ } \jrssb{which follows from the change-of-variables formula for functions whose Jacobians are not square.
-We show this equivalence in Lemma~\ref{supp:lemma:change-of-variables} and Section~\ref{supp:section:eif} of the Supplementary Material.}
+Consequently, an induced MTP is a stochastic intervention where

+which follows from the change-of-variables formula for functions whose Jacobians $J_\ab$ are not square.
+We show this equivalence in Lemma~\ref{supp:lemma:change-of-variables} and Section~\ref{supp:section:eif} of the Supplementary Material.

 The efficient influence function (EIF) for regular asymptotically linear estimators of the statistical functional that identifies the causal effect of a stochastic intervention under interference was first derived by \cite{vanderlaanCausalInferencePopulation2014}.
-Treating the EIF as an estimating equation is a standard strategy for the construction of semi-parametric efficient estimators~\citep{pfanzagl1985contributions, bickel1993efficient, van2011targeted}. \jrssb{Applying the representation in Equation~\eqref{eq:mtp-density}, we prove in Section~\ref{supp:section:eif} of the Supplementary Material that the EIF for the causal effect of an induced MTP is }
+Treating the EIF as an estimating equation is a standard strategy for the construction of semi-parametric efficient estimators~\citep{pfanzagl1985contributions, bickel1993efficient, van2011targeted}.
+Applying the representation in \jrssb{Equation~\eqref{eq:mtp-density}}, we prove in Section~\ref{supp:section:eif} of the Supplementary Material that the EIF for the causal effect of an induced MTP is

 The EIF $\bar{\phi}_\Pf$ is expressed as an empirical mean because it represents the influence of all $n$ units within the \textit{single draw} of the interference network that is observed.
 Despite only observing a single realization of the network, it is clear that this EIF is composed of individual $i$-specific components, with the corresponding EIF estimating equation admitting the expression: